Budapest, Hungary

 Drawing is the medium through which that construction happens.
 It externalises partial thoughts, making them visible just long enough to be inspected, compared, and revised.
 Without this externalisation, thinking remains internal — compressed, self-referential, and difficult to interrogate.
 The drawing does not follow the idea.
 It enables the idea to take shape.

 This distinction matters practically.
-When drawing is reduced to a representational role, or when it is used only to communicate decisions already made, the feedback loop that drives design thinking weakens.
+When drawing is reduced to a representational role, or used only to communicate decisions already made, the feedback loop that drives design thinking weakens.
 The process either stalls in abstraction or commits prematurely to a form or a function that has not been tested.
 The deeper cost is harder to see, because it is immaterial - a whole layer of thinking disappears.

 Drawing is where thought forms